+HARD TO TALK ABOUT?
 Sometimes a basic assessment or review can be done over the phone.
-These calls are only made if it is thought that the situation can be properly addressed in this
+These calls are only made if it is thought that the situation can be properly addressed in this way.
+If you have problems discussing such things over the phone e.g. you can't hear well, feel uncomfortable, want someone with you or can't explain things properly, then ask for a 'face to face' meeting.

-Where you're at home